esmf-org/esmf-org.github.io/index.md

        defines an architecture for composing complex, coupled modeling systems and includes data structures and utilities for developing individual models.

-       The basic idea behind ESMF is that complicated applications should be broken up into coherent pieces, or components, with standard calling interfaces.
-In ESMF, a component may be a physical domain, or a function such as a coupler or I/O system.
-ESMF also includes toolkits for building components and applications, such as regridding software, calendar management, logging and error handling, and parallel communications.

 feature_row:
   - image_path: /assets/images/NUOPC.jpg
     alt: "NUOPC logo"